Irides-Chromium/compiler/simple-symbol/README.md

 ####Conditionals

 The conditionals are started by the operator `?`, with two bytes of comparison characters (>=, <=, ==, or ?>, ?<), and a compared value.
+So totally there are three operands for `?`.
 In other languages, you may use less-equal to or larger than 0 to indicate `True` or `False`, but when comparing values, you *must* specify a 0, like using a `()`.
 But this will clear out the expression-cell.
 Otherwise, you may put a non-parsable character for `?`, then the interpreter will auto-detect the value in the current cell, and use the same convention for `True` and `False`.

 The `?` operator discussed above denotes only the `if`; however, you can use `?!` for else (you may pass an expression to it to denote `else if` or `elif`), and `?\` for `endif`.